 I’ve stayed at Old Key West many times and had many memorable experiences there.
-Sharon even had her bridal shower in a one bedroom villa.
+Sharon even had her bridal shower in a one-bedroom villa.
 I’ve fed ducks from the back porch.
 We’ve had impromptu wine tastings in the kitchen.
 We reserved a grand villa and spent the week with a bunch of our friends.
 It’s been a great place for me.
-We still own DVC membership but don’t use it much anymore because we live 15 minutes away.
-But it’s still going to be a place I’ll always consider “home”.
+We still own DVC membership but don’t use it much anymore because we live 15 minutes away from Walt Disney World.
+But it’s still going to be a place I’ll always consider “home.”

 I said in the beginning that these were in no particular order.
 Except for this one.
 I saved it for last because it’s currently my favorite place we’ve ever stayed.

 Once you get inside, the charm starts to envelop you.
-From the real keys kept at the front desk, even if the locks now work with RFID keys
+After the renovation, the hotel still kept real keys at the front desk, even if the locks now work with RFID keys

 to the classically elegant (and a little cheesy) bar area:

-It looks strange in pictures but this place was just so, cute.
+It looks strange in pictures, but this place is just so cute.
 The colors didn’t seem to match.
-The furniture was all mismatched but our cabinets smelled like they’ve been there for 100 years.
-Finally, there was the view from our windows, If you’re a fan of The Sound of Music, you’ll recognize it immediately from the song My Favorite Things:
+The furniture has all been refurbished and still smells like they’ve been there for 100 years.
+Finally, there was the view from the windows, If you’re a fan of The Sound of Music, you’ll recognize it immediately from the song My Favorite Things: